spatialos/UnrealGDK/README.md

 The interop code generator first generates `.schema` files from `UObject` class layouts via Unreals reflection system for SpatialOS to be able to understand and store Unreal data.
 Then, it generates special `SpatialTypeBinding` classes which are designed to convert property updates to and from SpatialOS (in the form of component updates), and send/receive RPCs via SpatialOS commands.
 There is rudimentary logic to handle conditional replication based on actor ownership.

+The code generator can be run by executing either `generate_code.bat` or `generate_code.sh` after building the `InteropCodeGenerator` project with `Development Editor` at least once.

 ### `USpatialNetDriver`

 Unlike our `UnrealSDK` examples, SpatialOS initialization in NUF happens at the net driver level. `SpatialNetDriver` connects to SpatialOS.
 Within the `OnSpatialOSConnected` callback, client will send a request to spawn a player.